Carbon Steel Katana Canada: Ultimate Guide for Collectors 2026

 Blade Polish and Finish

-Our Carbon Steel Katana Collection {#collection}
+Our Carbon Steel Katana Collection - Updated for 2025 {#collection}

 Jin Sakai Katana – Ghost of Tsushima Edition